rita-barbosa/LAPR2-2223/docs/sprintB/us003/04.tests-and-implementation/Readme.md

 # 4. Tests

-**Test 1:** Check that it is not possible to create an instance of the Task class with null values.
+**Test 1:** Check that it is not possible to create an instance of the RegisterEmployee class with null values.

 	@Test(expected = IllegalArgumentException.class)
 		public void ensureNullIsNotAllowed() {
-		Task instance = new Task(null, null, null, null, null, null, null);
+		RegisterEmployee instance = new Employee (null, null, null, null, null, null, null);
 	}